DiamondLightSource/SynchWeb/api/docs/db/DataCollections.md

-steps_y | int | Number of steps in y in the grid scan snapshot_offsetxpixel | int | Number of pixels from top left of the snapshot image in x to where the top left of the grid starts snapshot_offsetypixel | int | Number of pixels from top left of the snapshot image in y to where the top left of the grid starts pixelspermicronx | float | Confusingly, microns per pixel.
-Physical size of the pixel in x in microns pixelspermicrony | float | Confusingly, microns per pixel.
-Physical size of the pixel in y in microns
+steps_y | int | Number of steps in y in the grid scan snapshot_offsetxpixel | int | Number of pixels from top left of the snapshot image in x to where the top left of the grid starts snapshot_offsetypixel | int | Number of pixels from top left of the snapshot image in y to where the top left of the grid starts micronsperpixelx | float | Physical size of the pixel in x in microns micronsperpixely | float | Physical size of the pixel in y in microns

 This allows the snapshot to be cropped to the correct location and the grid to be navigatable by click to show an resulting diffraction image.
 The results from Per Image Analysis are then merged on top as a heatmap.